-Lara* struggled with a fussy baby, who became an impossible toddler and then frustrated preschooler that would throw outrageous tantrums.
-“Everyone around me would say that I should just leave him to develop at his own pace, but having constant battles with your child is soul destroying.”
+Lara* struggled with a fussy baby, who became an impossible toddler and then a frustrated preschooler.
+“Everyone around me said that I should just leave him to develop at his own pace.
+But having constant battles with your child is soul destroying.”

-By the age of four, in order to be school-ready, he was recommended speech therapy to address some of the problems.
+He underwent speech therapy to address some of the problems before beginning school.
 However, through Grade R and Grade 1, his situation worsened.
-He was getting into physical fights, falling behind in class, refusing to listen to his teacher and, as a result, the school was calling Lara and her husband daily.
+The school contacted Lara and her husband daily as he refused to listen to his teacher, was getting into physical fights and falling behind in class.
 Eventually, assessments by the school psychologist confirmed ADHD.

 Cape Town-based psychiatrist Dr Merryn Young says this means that parents should basically expect a long and multifaceted interview with themselves and their child.

-Once the diagnosis of ADHD has been made, the practitioner will need to look for co-morbid conditions as these can affect the doctor’s approach to managing the ADHD.
-“Neurodevelopmental disorders such as autism spectrum disorders, tic disorders and learning difficulties, often occur with ADHD, as well as anxiety and mood disorders,” says Vogel.
+Once an ADHD diagnosis has been made, the practitioner will need to look for co-morbid conditions.
+These can affect the doctor’s approach to managing the ADHD.
+“Neurodevelopmental disorders such as autism spectrum disorders, tic disorders and learning difficulties, often occur with ADHD.
+Also anxiety and mood disorders,” says Vogel.

-Thankfully, Lara has found the relief of ADHD treatment to be as real as the struggle with its symptoms.
-Lara’s son started treatment in Grade 2, which incorporated play therapy, speech therapy, OT, remedial classes and Ritalin.
-Throughout his Grade 2 year the family had monthly meetings with the principal, teacher, HOD, psychologists and speech therapist, to monitor his progress.
+Lara reports great success with multimodal ADHD treatment.
+This incorporated play therapy, speech therapy, OT, remedial classes and Ritalin.
+Throughout his Grade 2 year (when he started treatment), the family met regularly with the principal, teacher, HOD, psychologists and speech therapist to monitor his progress.
 “My child is in Grade 3 this year, and he is happy, focused and learning.”

-Working with teachers to help them understand ADHD and provide support, is helpful.
-Something as simple as paying attention to where the child sits in class, or using visual aids, and nonverbal reminders can improve symptoms, says Vogel.
+Working with teachers to help them understand ADHD and provide support is also beneficial.
+Something as simple as paying attention to where the child sits in class, or using visual aids and nonverbal reminders can improve symptoms, says Vogel.

 * Name has been changed